Guaranteed Issue Whole Life Insurance

 What is Graded Death Benefit Life Insurance?

-With some guaranteed life insurance policies, like Guaranteed Issue Whole Life Insurance from American General Life, they provide what is known as a graded death benefit.
-Within the first two years of policy issuance, if a natural death occurs, the benefit can range from 110%-120% of the actual premium paid.
+With some guaranteed life insurance policies, like Guaranteed Issue Whole Life Insurance from American General Life, what is known as a graded death benefit is provided.
+Within the first two years of the policy if a natural death occurs, the benefit can range from 110%-120% of the actual premium paid.
 If an accidental death occurs, the benefit will be the face amount of the policy.
-And after the two years, the benefit will be the full face amount of the policy.
+And after the two years, the benefit will be the full-face amount of the policy.
 This graded benefit guaranteed whole life insurance product may be an option for people who want the protection of permanent life insurance coverage, but due to possible health concerns may not qualify for any other permanent life insurance plan.
 If you have further questions, it is best to speak with an agent.

 * The total amount of all American General Life Insurance Company Guaranteed Issue Whole Life Insurance policies on any person cannot exceed $25,000 in the aggregate.
+Premiums paid may exceed amount of coverage.
 Must be between the ages of 50 and 80 to apply.
 Policies issued by AGL in all states except NY and ME, Policy #: 20532, ICC20-20532.
 AGL is not licensed to do business in New York.
 In PA this product is offered through online sales only.

 ** Guarantees are subject to the claims-paying ability of the issuing insurance company.